Jean-Jacques de Dardel: Career

 From 2004 until 2007, he was Head of the Political Division I (Europe, Central Asia, Council of Europe, OSCE) as Ambassador/Assistant Secretary of State.
 He was the National Coordinator for the Stability Pact for South East Europe and conflict resolution negotiator in two crisis regions.
 As of May 2007, Dr. de Dardel was Swiss Ambassador to Belgium and Head of the Swiss Mission to NATO.
-From 2011 until 2014, he was Ambassador to France and Monaco.
+From 2011 until 2014, he was Swiss Ambassador to France and Monaco, with residence at the Hôtel de Besenval.
 In addition, in 2013 he was Head of the Swiss Delegation to UNESCO and Ambassador to the OIF.
 He went on to be the Vice-President of the 34th session of the UNESCO Heritage Committee.

 From early 2014 to March 2019, he was the Swiss Ambassador to China, Mongolia and North Korea with residence in Beijing.
 As such, he led the largest Swiss diplomatic mission and consular and cooperation network abroad.

 Upon completion of his diplomatic career, he joined a number of Swiss and international companies ranging from Fortune 500 to start-ups and scale ups as member of their Board of Directors or Advisory Board.
 He is President of the Economy of Trust Foundation, member of the SICPA Strategic Advisory Board, President of the Board of Swiss Centers Foundation and Group, Vice-President and Professor of Xinrui Business School and lecturer at the University of Zurich, President of Lemania International School Altdorf and member of the board of the Bella Vista Group, Finma approved board member of Coninco SA and One Creation Cooperative financial companies, board member of MedXcell and MLS medical companies and Cyber Ambassador of ACP - Assured Cyber Protection.
 Founder and Chairman of Sinoglade International Consulting SA.